 I thought writing this story about a small incident that grew into a bigger incident would give people a chance to talk about those themes.
 I was in residence at the Civilians when I was working on the play, and what being around the Civilians really showed me was that every single human being has an important story and an important thing to contribute.

 MEGAN: It sounds like what you touched on earlier about embodying the opposition — taking someone ostensibly so different from you, placing him in the play and then working through it.
 It sounds like this play gave the people in Philadelphia a space to engage with that issue, if they had not been talking about it otherwise.
-What happened with the sign?
+What happened to the sign?
 It’s not still there, is it?

 A. ZELL: This is the crazy thing about this drama.
 It’s still there, and I’ll tell you exactly why it’s still there.
 Joey Vento died in 2011, and his son inherited Geno’s Cheese Stakes.
 I don’t know if you know how much Geno’s Cheese Steaks makes, but I’m just gonna say he probably pulls in something like 2 million dollars a year at least.
 Maybe that might be a little high.
 It’s on this corner across the street from Pat’s Cheese Steaks — Pat’s King of Steaks.
 They’re arguably the two biggest Cheese Steak restaurants in town.
 When Joey Vento died, he put in his will that the sign had to stay up.
 Joey Vento’s son is an openly gay, theater producing — like, I’m not even talking about looking for a big Broadway hit, he produces really cool, underground shit, like drag shows.
 And he has been actively trying to pull the restaurant out of this bit of a political quagmire that his dad got them in.
 His dad held a political belief.
 And to his credit, he put his business behind his political belief.
 Just like I would hope anybody who was pro-marriage equality would demand that their employees get benefits for their partners.
 So, the sign is still there.